Dream Interpretation Dead Parents and Relatives. Is It Real?

 Here is a powerful account of a dream following the death of a loved one, similar to dozens of others I’ve read:

 My godson passed away last year.
 He was 9, he passed after a car accident.
 While he was on life support in the hospital, I would visit him every day.
-One day I came home and I was emotionally exhausted, and I just wanted to sleep and not think about anything.
+One day I came home emotionally exhausted and just wanted to sleep and not think about anything.
 I was putting a couple of things on my bookshelf when something fell and landed on my arm.
 I picked it up, and it was a birthday card from 4 months earlier from his mom, but he had signed it.
 He passed away a day or 2 later, and I think he was saying goodbye.

 [I’ve been really depressed lately, and two days ago] I dreamt about my godson.
 He ran up to me and wrapped his arms around me; no one else could see him in my dream except me.
 I kissed him on his forehead and told him I miss him.
 He told me he misses me too, and told me not to be sad, that he was happy and would keep visiting us.